ellenmellon/ellenmellon.github.io/README.md

 * I have been working closely with [GrapeTech](https://www.hackx.org/aboutUs), a startup based in Shanghai.
 We provide a platform [HackX](https://www.hackx.org) for organizing offline and online hackathons across China.
 Our long term goal is to promote project-based learning ([PBL](https://en.wikipedia.org/wiki/Project-based_learning)) for technology innovation in China.

-* There are a lot of other things I love in this world: travel, music, philosophy, art, food ...